James Wessell Gerdemann: Career

 James Wessel Gerdemann had a brilliant career in Champaign-Urbana.
 He became known worldwide for his research in mycorrhiza fungi and by showing the importance of the association of such fungus with many families of plants in various papers published in plant pathology and mycological journals.
 His research with plants from the genus Rhododendron also brought him a lot of recognition.
 In 1989 he wrote about the importance of breeding for hardy Vireya Rhododendrons and its freeze tolerance (Gerdemann, 1989).

 However, the vast majority of his work was in arbuscular mycorrhiza and ectomycorrhizal fungus.
 In 1980, Hirrel and Gerdemann demonstrated the importance of the association of the vesicular arbuscular mycorrhizae fungi Glomus fasciculatus or Gigaspora margarita with bell peppers and onion to overcome the aggressiveness of saline soil over this vegetables production.
 Gerdemann and his colleagues had shown the importance of vesicular arbuscular mycorrhizae in helping nutrients uptake such as sulfur, calcium and phosphate by onions roots (Rhodes and Gerdemann, 1978).
 Besides all the studies developed to understand the associations between fungi and plants root tissue, Gerdeman also described the species Leptodiscus terrestris Gerd. in 1953, and the current name of this species is Mycoleptodiscus terrestris (Gerd.)
 Ostaz, modified in 1968.

-During his career, Dr. Gerdemann took two sabbatical periods from University of Illinois, going to Scotland and to Corvallis, Oregon.
+During his career, Gerdemann took two sabbatical periods from University of Illinois, going to Scotland and to Corvallis, Oregon.
 Accompanied by his wife he also had the opportunity to travel to several countries with his mycologist colleagues.
-After a brilliant academic career, Dr. Gerdemann retired from the University in 1981, moved to Yachats and purchased about an acre of land next to the Siuslaw National Forest, where he created a botanical garden called The Gerdemann Botanical Garden.
-The place has grown to about four acres and is rich in biodiversity of exotic and native species, and hybrids developed by Dr. Gerdemann to survive in the climate of the region.
+After a brilliant academic career, Gerdemann retired from the university in 1981, moved to Yachats and purchased about an acre of land next to the Siuslaw National Forest, where he created a botanical garden called The Gerdemann Botanical Garden.
+The place has grown to about four acres and is rich in biodiversity of exotic and native species, and hybrids developed by Gerdemann to survive in the climate of the region.
 The garden is frequently visited by researchers, students, and general public who are interested in such a biodiversity growing in an unexpected place.